Coping with homesickness while studying abroad

 Gather home treasures

 Make sure to carry along a few little things that remind you of home.
-We’re talking about the simplest of things like maybe a blanket, a photo frame of your family and friends, or even a favourite jar of pickle your mom had made.
-These things may be small, but they do have a positive effect on us when we’re at our lowest.
+We’re talking about the simplest of things like maybe a blanket, a photo frame of your family and friends, or even a favorite jar of pickle your mom had made.
+These things may be small, but they do positively affect us when we’re at our lowest.

-Let the traveller in you find new horizons.
+Let the traveler in you find new horizons.
 Make a bucket list and start ticking off your adventures.
-Plan short trips, explore different neighbourhoods, or take long walks to undiscovered spots & cafés.
+Plan short trips, explore different neighborhoods, or take long walks to undiscovered spots & cafés.

 It’s so important to get acquainted with new people and develop new relationships.
 The best way to fall in love with a new place is to build a circle of friends to travel with.
 Talk to someone about your ideas and thoughts.
 Step out and experience things you've never experienced before.
 Adventure is out there, don’t forget that it is in your hands to go out and find it.

-Seeing you go far away isn’t easy for your people at home either, although they are super proud of you.
+Seeing you go far away isn't easy for your people at home either, although they are super proud of you.
 So talk to them at regular intervals.
-Show them your gratitude and appreciation for making your dream come true, despite all the odds.
-Assure them that you are adaptive of all the changes around you and that you will grow through whatever you are to go through.
+Please show them your gratitude and appreciation for making your dream come true, despite all the odds.
+Assure them that you are adaptive to all the changes around you and grow through whatever you are to go through.

 Time for self

-While it’s important to have regular communication with your folks back home, it would be a great thing for you to utilise this period for some self-care.
+While it’s important to have regular communication with your folks back home, it would be a great thing for you to utilize this period for some self-care.

-Learn the new tongue twisting local language.
-Join a Zumba class, pick up a book that was left unread, or nurture a fresh potted plant in your room.
+Learn the new tongue-twisting local language.
+Join a Zumba class, pick up a left unread book, or nurture a fresh potted plant in your room.
 Don’t think twice to do what you love to do, even if the day revolves around lazing on your bed watching Netflix.

-Also, it is imperative that you stay healthy despite being occupied otherwise.
+Also, you must stay healthy despite being occupied otherwise.
 Get into those joggers and do a quick run around a nearby park and get some fresh air.
 This will help you to deal with the overwhelming whirlwind of emotions.